 sample2.position.addCondition((y: Double) => y >= 0.7 && y < 0.8)

 Most of this should be self-explanatory at this point.
 There are a couple of interesting new element classes being used.
 MakeList takes an element over integers and a function that generates elements over a certain type (in this case doubles).
 It returns an element over lists of the appropriate type (in this case lists of doubles) whose length is distributed according to the first argument and in which each element is generated according to the second argument.
 In our example, sources is a list of sources whose length is geometrically distributed and in which each source is generated according to the source model.
 A notable aspect of the MakeList class, which is important for reasoning algorithms, is that the elements generating the values in the list are stored as an infinite lazy stream.
 Depending on the value of the first argument, the value of the MakeList is a finite prefix of the values of elements in the stream.
 As a result of this design, we don’t create a completely fresh list each time the length of the list changes.
+MakeList could also have been used in the previous section’s example to define the components element of the Container class.

 The second new element class is IntSelector which takes an element over integers and returns an element that produces uniformly a number between 0 and the value of its argument (exclusive).
 This element can be used to generate a random index into a list produced by MakeList.
 IntSelector also has an interesting implementation that has benefits for reasoning algorithms (especially Metropolis-Hastings).
 The Randomness is an infinite stream of uniformly distributed doubles between 0 and 1.
 Given a particular value of the integer argument, the selected index is the one with the highest randomness value in the finite portion of the stream defined by the argument.